ammein/custom-code-editor/README.md

     }
 ]
 ```
-> Why `modes` and `theme` are not available to override ?
+> Why `modes` and `theme` are not available to override?
 This will against the rule optimizing push asset feature that only project level options module by your own defined modes and theme get push to browser.
 This is because Ace JS contains 10 and more JS files available to use.
 All `options` values must be configure in project level module `index.js` or directly on `app.js` in `modules: {}`

 ### If you wish to disable some options, just set it to `null` on that property option.
 It will removed from your specific field option.
 For example :
 ```javascript